nextcloud/documentation/admin_manual/configuration_server/theming.rst

  - PHP module ``imagick``
  - SVG support for imagick (e.g. ``libmagickcore5-extra``)

-.. note:: In the advanced options of the theming-app you are able to set a custom favicon in case you do not want to use the same logo resources you have set above or you do not want to install the mentioned dependencies.
+.. note:: In the advanced options of the theming app you are able to set a custom favicon in case you do not want to use the same logo resources you have set above or you do not want to install the mentioned dependencies.